OpenIndiana/oi-docs/docs/contrib/getting-started.md

 After GIT is installed, be sure to configure your name and email address.
 For further details, see: <https://help.github.com/articles/set-up-git/>

+If you need a good tutorial for quickly getting up to speed using git, see here: <http://rypress.com/tutorials/git/index>

+Fear not though, generally speaking, only basic git commands are required for working with OI-DOCS.

 #### Install python-pip